-BOTM 6998 Botanical Medicine Therapeutics: Developing Clinical Proficiency
+BOTM 6998 Botanical Medicine Therapeutics: Developing Clinical Proficiency gain expertise in phytotherapy.

-This is an interactive case-based course focusing on the development of botanical formulation to treat common conditions.
-This course is designed to prepare students for the demands of a broad-based naturopathic practice and to gain expertise in phytotherapy.
 Case studies will be utilized to illustrate the complexity of botanical prescribing.
 Formulation will be emphasized as a clinical strategy in conditions of multifactorial etiologies and multi-organ system disease processes.
 The recognition of quality botanical medicine will also be addressed as well as materia medica review.
 The quality and value of this course largely depends on student participation in lecture and learning exercises.
 Be prepared for participation in this course.